sillybytes/sillybytes/posts/legacy/2015/12/migrating-gnulinux-installation-to-ssd.md

 ```

-Now mount the new `/home` and copy all the information you need into the
+Now mount the new `/home` and copy all the information you need into it
-new home selectively, but remember to copy all the dotfiles:
+selectively.
+Remember to copy all the dotfiles:

 ```
 # umount /mnt